 A joint tenants agreement would be most appropriate for spouses or those in a long-term relationship.
 You would have equal rights to the property, you would be able to claim an equal share of the profit from the sale, and the other party would automatically inherit the property if the other person passed away.

 With a “tenants in common” agreement, each person would have an agreed share of the property.
 This makes it ideal for friends sharing a property, or for relatives purchasing a property together.
 Rather than the other party or parties inheriting the property in the event one of the people named on the mortgage passes away, each person can decide who will inherit their share in their will.
+For Joint mortgages for the self-employed see our past post.

 In the UK, interest only mortgages are becoming less popular.
 There are still many people on an interest only mortgage, but the pressure to pay the full capital amount on an interest only mortgage can prove to be too much for some people.